A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Oscillation Parameters

 As seen in the bottom panel of Figure \ref{fig:dnu_numax}, the scatter increases slightly for stars with \numax $\sim600-1000$ \muhz.
 This parameter space consists of stars where the pressure modes ($p-$modes) and gravity modes ($g-$modes) overlap and create ``mixed modes" \citep{Dziembowski_2001}.
 The coupling of these two modes causes mixed modes to be shifted from their original frequency spacing, yielding multiple frequencies per radial order \citep{Aizenman_1977}.
 Mixed modes only occur for $l>0$ modes; since \pysyd calculates the ACF over all modes (instead of just $l=0$ modes), the estimation of \dnu\ becomes more uncertain due to the coupling of $p-$modes and $g-$modes.

 The median uncertainty in \numax and \dnu are $3.4\%$ and $1.9\%$, respectively; only 14 stars have an offset greater than $10\%$.
 The \newdet new detections have median uncertainty in \numax and \dnu of $5.0\%$ and $2.7\%$, respectively.
 Figure \ref{fig:frac_err} compares the fractional error in \numax and \dnu in this work with the short--cadence targets in H11.
-Of the 542 detections with short--cadence data in H11, 463 overlap with our sample; of the remaining 79 targets in H11 not found in our catalog, 72 are confirmed detections with long--cadence data in \cite{Yu_2018} and are therefore not found in our sample by construction, and 7 are non--detections.
+Of the 542 detections with short--cadence data in H11, 463 overlap with our sample; of the remaining 79 targets in H11 not found in our catalog, 72 are confirmed detections with long--cadence data in \cite{Yu_2018} and are therefore not found in our sample by construction, and seven are non--detections.
 The top and bottom panels in Figure \ref{fig:frac_err} show the fractional error in \numax and \dnu, respectively.
 The mean error in \numax between our work and H11 is 4\% and 6\%, respectively, while for \dnu is 2\% and 3\%.
-Our measurement uncertainties in \numax and \dnu peak at lower values compared to those from H11, and also span a narrower range in \dnu (as seen in the bottom panel of Figure \ref{fig:frac_err}).
-The stars with error in \dnu less than 0.5\% have narrow peaks in the ACF that produce a small error in \dnu; this is caused by the availability of more data: H11 only used data from Q$0-4$ while our sample contains data from all quarters.
-Similarly, the 44 stars with less than 0.5\% uncertainty in \numax have high resolution data (ie. the modes are clearly distinguishable in \'echelle diagram) where all except for three stars had data available after Q4.
+Our measurement uncertainties in \numax and \dnu peak at lower values compared to those from H11.
+The stars with error in \dnu less than 0.5\% have narrow peaks in the ACF that produce a small error in \dnu; this is caused by the availability of more data: H11 only used data from Q$0-4$ while our sample contains data from all available quarters.
+Similarly, the 44 stars with less than 0.5\% uncertainty in \numax have high resolution data (ie. the modes are clearly distinguishable in the \'echelle diagram) where all except for three stars had data available after Q4.